Reinstating Your Mortgage in Colorado

 A few of the more popular ways that your lender could help you avoid foreclosure are:

 - Loan modification.
 Your lender could make changes to your current mortgage either by reducing your principal, reducing the interest rate, extending the term, or reducing the monthly payment.
 When exploring loan modification, you should be aware of people trying to prey on your situation.
-There is a high risk of fraud, and you should never sign over your deed to an individual ensuring they will modify your loan.
+There is a high risk of fraud, and you should never sign over your deed to an individual assuring you that they will modify your loan.

 - Repayment plans.
 Your lender could create a repayment plan through which you repay a part of your delinquency in monthly installments.